baloghartur3/speaker-recognition/README.md

 We managed to expand the code with hyperoptimalization and added some visualization as well as some testing with different input parameters

-The tmp folder contains the optimization log files (tensorboard)
+The tmp folder contains the optimization log files (tensorboard) that should be placed to the root of the current drive